ryanchyshyn/smartmethods/README.md

 ```

 #### Java 1.7
-Once you build your project a SmartMethod class on current package with the name **MyClass_DoSomeWork** will be auto-generated.
+Once you build your project a Smart Method class on current package with the name **MyClass_DoSomeWork** will be auto-generated.
 You can use it in the following way:
 ```Java
 public class MyClass {